lupyuen/lupyuen.github.io/src/ikea.md

 ![IKEA VINDRIKTNING Air Quality Sensor connected to Bus Pirate](https://lupyuen.github.io/images/ikea-buspirate.jpg)

-Connect USB Ports of IKEA Sensor and Bus Pirate to the same computer.
-Remember: Only One Power Source!
+Connect the USB Ports of the IKEA Sensor and Bus Pirate to the same computer.
+Remember: Only One Power Source for both gadgets!

-Enter these Bus Pirate commands to capture the UART output from IKEA Sensor (9600 bps, 8 bits, no parity, 1 stop bit)...
+Enter these Bus Pirate commands to capture the UART output from the IKEA Sensor (9600 bps, 8 bits, no parity, 1 stop bit)...

 ```text
 HiZ> m